jkenlooper/piecemaker/README.rst

     ./bin/piecemaker --dir test  --number-of-pieces 100 test.jpg

+For now the script sorta needs to be run in the same folder because of the batik rasterizer dependency.
+This could be done better I'm sure.

 Some in progress notes and such
 *******************************

+``These notes and such are probably outdated...``

 just clips - only create a clips svg file